 The compliance model determines the architecture.
 Get the model wrong, and no amount of vendor capability will compensate.

 The five compliance models are the structural framework behind every e-invoicing mandate, every vendor capability matrix, and every ERP integration decision.
-Understanding them is not optional for multi-country compliance teams — it is the prerequisite for every other decision.
+Understanding them is not optional for multi-country compliance teams.
+It is the prerequisite for every other decision.

 Explore e-Invoice.app to see every country classified by compliance model, compare requirements side by side, and match your specific country footprint to vendors with proven capability across the models that matter to your business.